-AS students will also study either the film Manon des Sources or the French literary text No et Moi.
+AS students will study the French literary text No et Moi.

 A2 topics and themes include:

 - Young People in Society including part-time jobs, education and employment, and European citizenship. - Our place in a Changing World including equality/inequality, poverty at home and abroad, multicultural society, sustainable living and environmental issues.